manymoments/manymoments.github.io/_posts/2019-11-24-dce-the-three-scalability-bottlenecks-of-state-machine-replication.markdown

 title: 'Data, Consensus, Execution: Three Scalability Bottlenecks for State Machine Replication'
 date: 2019-11-24 09:05:00 -08:00
-published: false
+published: true
 tags:
 - blockchain101
 author: Ittai Abraham
 ---

-If anyone asks you: *how can I scale  my State Machine Replication (Blockchain) system?*
+If anyone asks you: *how can I **scale**  my State Machine Replication (Blockchain) system?*

-You should answer back with a question: *what is its  **bottleneck**?
+You should answer back with a question: *what is your  **bottleneck**?
 Is it Data, Consensus or Execution?*

 1. **Data**: Shipping the commands to all the replicas.
-For example, if a command contains 1MB of data then the fundamental bottleneck is that you need all these bits to arrive to all the validating replicas.
+For example, if a [block contains 1MB](https://en.bitcoin.it/wiki/Block_size_limit_controversy) of commands then the fundamental bottleneck is that you need all these bits to arrive to all the validating replicas.

 2. **Consensus**: Once the data arrives, replicas engage in a consensus protocol (like the ones discussed here for [partial synchrony](https://decentralizedthoughts.github.io/2019-06-23-what-is-the-difference-between/) or [synchrony](https://decentralizedthoughts.github.io/2019-11-11-authenticated-synchronous-bft/)).
 For example, if the consensus protocol needs 2 round-trips and the validating replicas are spread across the globe then there is a fundamental latency bottleneck due to the speed of light and the size of Earth.

 3. **Execution**: After the data has arrived and consensus is reached on the total ordering of the commands, the replicas need to *execute* the commands.
+The [execution engine
-The *execution engine* is a function that takes the old state and applies the ordered commands to compute the new state (and compute the output).
-For example, if an execution requires doing many cryptographic operations, then all replicas need to re-execute these cryotographic operations.
+](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/) is a function that takes the old state and applies the ordered commands to compute the new state (and compute the output).
+For example, if an execution requires doing many cryptographic operations, then all replicas need to re-execute these cryptographic operations.

-These three bottlenecks are *not* a tradeoff (or a [trilemma](https://en.wikipedia.org/wiki/Trilemma)) they are independent challenges.
-The performance of a system is bottlenecked by the *minimum* of all three.
+These three bottlenecks are *not* a tradeoff or a dilemma or even a [trilemma](https://en.wikipedia.org/wiki/Trilemma) they are independent challenges.
+The ability of a State Machine Replication system to scale is bottlenecked by the *minimum* of all three.
 Here are some directions for addressing these challenges.